hexatool/fixtures/README.md

                 data.json
             index.spec.ts
    ```
-3. You can use it in test like that
+3. You can use it with yur favourite testing library
     ```typescript
     // src/nested/index.spec.ts